4.3.4 Create a Github environment

 Any uncaught errors that are not tracked by Sentry, will be tracked by Kibana as an uncaught error.
 In order to receive Kibana errors, you must set the ALERT_EMAIL property and Kibana will email these errors to you via your SMTP service.
 You can get a unique email address for a Slack Channel by clicking this button in your channel "Integrations" tab.
 In this way, all your Kibana errors can direct to the same Slack channel as used by Sentry:

 Sentry & Kibana alerts can be configured to be broadcast to any email address.
-The benefits of using Slack, are that your entire development and quality assurance team can receive these notifications without a single individual being a gatekeeper, thus improving your process.
+The benefits of using Slack, are that your entire development and quality assurance team can receive these notifications without a single individual being a gatekeeper, thus improving your processes.

 To run the script, cd into your forked countryconfig repository and run the following command: